Coldplay in Abu Dhabi: Tickets start at Dh82; how to book as pre-sale opens Sept 25

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-In addition, Coldplay will be offering a limited number of "Infinity Tickets" for each show for their Music Of The Spheres World Tour 2025.
+In addition, Coldplay will be offering a limited number of 'Infinity Tickets' for each show for their Music Of The Spheres World Tour 2025.
 These special tickets cost the local currency equivalent of €20 per ticket.
-In the UAE, the "Infinity Tickets" will then be priced at Dh 81.78, and will be available starting at 12pm local time on Friday, November 22.
+In the UAE, these tickets will then be priced at Dh81.78, and will be available starting at 12pm local time on Friday, November 22.

 These tickets must be bought in pairs and there’s a strict limit of two tickets per person.
 Since these tickets are limited, residents are urged to register on Coldplay’s website for an alert when they become available.